jfmartinz/ResourceHub/Programming Languages/Prolog/readme.md

 ### Testing and debugging

-> Tools and resources for testing and debugging Prolog programs.
+> Tools and techniques for testing and debugging Prolog code, ensuring code quality and reliability.

 <table>
   <tr>